duongital/duongital/src/pages/blog/simple-backend-with-pocketbase.md

 pubDate: 'May 14 2023'
 ---

-Having a running server on AWS or DigitalOcean

-SSH to the server and doing following:
+Having a running server on AWS or DigitalOcean, SSH to the server and doing following:

 - download latest PocketBase zip file from [PocketBase](https://pocketbase.io/docs/)
 - install unzip app to extract the zip file `sudo apt install unzip`